Saideepaknelluri/localrepo/README.md

-#This is example project to understand the git commands
+# This is example project to understand the git command